 If you prefer sanitary pads over maternity pads, you compromise with comfort and hygiene.
-Not only you’ll feel conscious continuously about the staining part but would also feel discomfort when it comes to the vaginal stitches.
+Not only will you feel conscious continuously about the staining part, but would also feel discomfort when it comes to the vaginal stitches.
 Always prefer to wear the maternity pads that are specially created for the women who have just entered motherhood.
 These pads are safe, soft, and tend to last longer.

 How Many Postpartum Pads You Will Need After Delivery